 Read more about the Offshore Safety Directive.

 Licensees must apply for consent to drill and conduct other activities on a well and notify the OGA of these through the Well Operations and Notifications System.
-Applications to drill should be submitted at least 28 days in advance.
+Applications should be submitted at least 28 days in advance.

 All well applications require a well operator to have been appointed under the Offshore Petroleum Licensing (Offshore Safety Directive) Regulations 2015 (2015 licensing regulations).
-To appoint a wells operator, licensees must notify the OGA Licensing and Legal Team via email or letter; they will consult with the OSDR before confirming whether or not licensees can proceed with the appointment.
-This will usually have been done as part of the licence award process.
+To appoint a wells operator, licensees must notify the OGA Licensing and Legal Team via email or letter.
+This may have been done as part of the licence award process.
 However, if this has not been done, or if the licensees wish to appoint a different well operator, the Offshore Safety Directive requires an application to be made three months before the date of the proposed appointment taking effect.